 Slow-cooked lamb and various stews, wild mushrooms, game meat, apples, pears and berries are only some of the comforting dishes you can try in Norway in autumn.

-Autumn introduces colder temperatures, so it’s a perfect excuse of getting a traditional Norwegian souvenir – a woollen sweater.
+Autumn introduces colder temperatures, so it’s a perfect excuse for getting a traditional Norwegian souvenir – a woolen sweater.
 Even though they are expensive, they will last you for years, be the warmest item you own, and you will likely not want to part with them ever again (unless it’s scorching hot).
 Check traditional Norwegian sweaters here.

-Autumn in Norway allows for a peaceful visiting of the country’s most famous attractions.
+Autumn in Norway allows for a peaceful visit to the country’s most famous attractions.
 The summer crowds are mainly gone, the weather is good and you can enjoy the sights all for yourself.
 This is the time to visit Kjeragbolten, Trolltunga or Romsdalseggen (but only when the weather allows for it).

 With its darker nights, autumn in Norway is the start of the Northern Lights season.
 The milder temperatures are in favour of long hours spent outside waiting for the aurora.

-Wooden cabin in the forest, fireplace, glass of wine and a group of friends – what else do you need to spend a perfect weekend in autumn in Norway?
+Wooden cabin in the forest, fireplace, glass of wine, and a group of friends – what else do you need to spend a perfect weekend in autumn in Norway?
+Find the selection of the best Norwegian cabins (hytte) here.
+And, for autumn in Norway specifically, I can suggest staying in these beautiful wooden cabins located just by the edge of the UNESCO listed Nærøyfjord – check them out here.

 Even if the activity of the northern lights is low, in autumn you can finally see the stars in Norway.
 During the summer, due to the white nights, it’s very hard, so if you want to catch a shot of a Milky Way, now it’s the time.